RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 <b>Amber Heard was originally a Witness for Brooks Gregg "Rocky" when the lawsuit was filed in October 2019:</b>
 <br>https://trellis.law/doc/71989613/witness-list-joint-witness-list-filed-by-john-c-depp-defendant-infinitum-nihil-defendant
-<br>Removed as a witness that would testify
+<br>Removed as a witness that would Testify

 <b>"'Fixing' Witnesses/Victims" - Hollywood Fixers/Entertainment Continuing - EXAMPLES</b>
 - Writing Style: https://www.documentcloud.org/documents/23596551-nick-carter-courtclaim-lawsuit <br> In other words, is it REALLY Ray Donovan with a Pen or enabled/able to be expressive?